4paradigm/OpenMLDB/README.md

 ## 7. Community

-You may join the below communities for feedback and discussion
+You may join our community for feedback and discussion

-- **Github Issues and Discussions**: If you are a serious user or developer, you are most welcome to join our discussion on Github. **Issues** are used to report bugs and collect new requirements. **Discussions** are mostly used by our project maintainers to publish and comment RFCs.
 - **[Slack Workspace](https://join.slack.com/t/openmldb/shared_invite/zt-ozu3llie-K~hn9Ss1GZcFW2~K_L5sMg)**: You may find useful information of release notes, user support, development discussion and even more from our various Slack channels.

+- **Github Issues and Discussions**: If you are a serious developer, you are most welcome to join our discussion on Github. **Issues** are used to report bugs and collect new requirements. **Discussions** are mostly used by our project maintainers to publish and comment RFCs.

 - <mark>**Forum (Chinese)**: (coming soon)</mark>

 - **WeChat Groups (Chinese)**:

   <img src="images/wechat.png" alt="img" width=100 />

 ## 8. Publications & Blogs